ckopec-dev/Algorithms/Assembly/Adaptive_Huffman_coding.md

 ```

-## Key Features of this Implementation:
+## Key Features of this Implementation

 1. **Tree Structure**: Uses an array-based representation for the Huffman tree
 2. **Dynamic Updates**: Updates tree structure as new symbols are encountered